 This Lectureship was established in 1981 by ARS to honor the memory of Sterling B. Hendricks and to recognize scientists who have made outstanding contributions to the chemical science of agriculture.
 Hendricks contributed to many diverse scientific disciplines, including soil science, mineralogy, agronomy, plant physiology, geology, and chemistry.
-Nominations should normally be received by December 31 of each year; however, the deadline has been extended to January 15, 2020.
-For more information, direct inquiries to HendricksLecture@ars.usda.gov.
+The deadline for nominations is January 15, 2021.
+For more information, direct inquiries to HendricksLecture@usda.gov.

 Norman E. Borlaug, Nobel Laureate, International Maize and Wheat Improvement Center, Mexico City, Mexico